 At the recently concluded Canada-Africa Fintech Summit (CAFS) 2025 in Toronto, Oneremit’s Chief Executive Officer, Hammed Adewumi Afenifere, delivered an impactful session on how stablecoins are transforming cross-border payments for African businesses, students, and families.

-Addressing an audience of policymakers, banking executives, fintech innovators, and investors, Afenifere emphasized that stablecoins are no longer abstract digital assets but practical financial tools already reshaping everyday transactions.
+Addressing an audience of policymakers, banking executives, fintech innovators, and investors, Afenifere emphasised that stablecoins are no longer abstract digital assets but practical financial tools already reshaping everyday transactions.
 He spotlighted their growing relevance in critical areas such as tuition payments, trade settlements, and business remittances between Nigeria and Canada.

 “We’ve seen firsthand how stable digital currencies help African businesses and families bypass unnecessary friction when sending money abroad, particularly from Nigeria to countries like Canada,” Afenifere explained.
 “These solutions are giving people speed, reliability, and access in ways traditional banking has often struggled to deliver.”

 Oneremit, a cross-border fintech company focused on Africa, has built its operations around solving this exact challenge.
-By integrating stablecoins into its payment rails, the company enables faster, more transparent, and cost-efficient transfers unlocking new opportunities for SMEs and communities previously limited by conventional financial systems.
+By integrating stablecoins into its payment rails, the company enables faster, more transparent, and cost-efficient transfers, unlocking new opportunities for SMEs and communities previously limited by conventional financial systems.

 Afenifere noted that the future of finance cannot be driven by disruption alone but must also be grounded in trust and collaboration with regulators and institutions.
 He called for a balanced approach where innovation is designed to be safe, inclusive, and scalable.
 “Trust is the currency of finance.
 For stablecoins to scale responsibly, we must ensure that users, governments, and institutions all benefit from the value they bring,” he stressed.